OleHolmNielsen/Slurm_tools/jobs/README.md

 * ```notifybadjob```: Notify about or Kill a badly behaving job and send information mail to the user.

+* ```joblist```: Handy utility for converting jobids to a comma-separated list when the input may be separated by spaces or in a multi-line file.

 * ```warn_maxjobs```: Issue warnings about the number of Slurm jobs approaching MaxJobCount

 * ```schedjobs```: Stop or start job scheduling in ALL Slurm partitions